Questions about the website:

 How do I listen to, view, or download the music, sheet music, or lyrics?

-For the music, you should see an icon in the music section with a speaker on one half and a play button on the other half.
-Clicking the play button will expand the music player and start the music.
-The bars on the left control the volume, the area in the middle is the music playback, showing the name of the anthem and how much time has elapsed in playback – clicking in the white and grey area will select a different point in the song.
-Clicking the pause button on the far right will pause the music and collapse the play area again.Under each music file should be the word “Download” in blue, right clicking on that should bring up a dialogue box, select the appropriate one to save the file (on Windows systems, it is labelled “Save File As … “; on Macs it is labelled “Download Linked File As …”) Copyrighted music files do not have the download link (it is replaced by a notice of who owns the copyright for that piece), please respect the owner’s copyright and do not attempt to download their files to your computer.
+For the music, you should see a play button icon in the music section.
+Clicking the play button will expand the music player; at first there wil be a flashing square next to a pause button, the flashing square indicates the music is loading.
+Once loaded, the flashing square will change to a progress bar with a timer showing the time elapsed on the playback, pressing the pause button to the right will pause the playback.
+Beside each music file should be the word “Download” in blue on a grey box, left clicking on that will save the music file to your computer’s download directory.
+Music files linked within the information section of each anthem will be a normal blue hyperlink, a left click will play it in another window, and right clicking should bring up a dialogue box, select the appropriate one to save the file (on Windows systems, it is labelled “Save File As … “; on Macs it is labelled “Download Linked File As …”) Copyrighted music files do not have the download link and will instead display a notice of who owns the copyright for that piece below the music file, please respect the owner’s copyright and do not attempt to download their files to your computer.

 If you wish to view the lyrics, click on the text corresponding to which lyrics you want to view (English translation, lyrics in native language, in the native script, etc.) Clicking it again will hide it.
 Note that some language scripts may not display on your computer (you may see boxes or other strange characters), this just means that you don’t have the proper fonts or rendering support to view the lyrics.
 Wikipedia has a helpful article on what you need to do in order to display these languages on your computer.